koulakis/h-nne/docs/source/guide/contributions.rst

 Codebase setup
 --------------

-Install the project locally it locally with:
+Install the project locally with:

 .. code-block:: python